HOME

 Note to Non-DS Minors: Students who are not yet admitted to the minor may submit their application to the minor at the same time as their application for the scholarship—but their scholarship application will only be reviewed AFTER admission to the minor is confirmed.

 The Shapiro Family Scholarship aims to celebrate the strides made by our students, who have been agents of change on this campus and beyond.
-Vinita Saxena was the winner of the 2022 Shapiro Family Scholarship – they will receive $6,900.
-Desiree Eshraghi and Cheri Sledge are also recognized with Honorable Mentions.
+Arezo Ahmadi and Rachel Rothschild were the winners of the 2023 Shapiro Family Scholarship – they will receive $5,250 and $2,000 respectively.
+Adam Kipust is also recognized with an Honorable Mention.

-Vinita, Desiree, and Cheri rose to the top of the applicant pool through the connections they drew between disability studies scholarship, their goals and advocacy efforts.
+Arezo, Rachel, and Adam rose to the top of the applicant pool through the connections they drew between disability studies scholarship, their goals and advocacy efforts.

 PAST WINNERS